 What Are Bed Bugs?

 Before discussing how bed bug exterminators get rid of them, it is important to understand exactly what bed bugs are.
 Bed bugs are small insects about the size of an apple seed.
 They hide in mattresses, bed frames, baseboards, furniture, curtains, and other areas of your home.
-Their favorite hiding spots are around your bedding so that they can feed.
+To gain a deeper understanding of these pests, you can explore more bed bug information which includes their behavior, life cycle, and why they are such a problem for homeowners.
+Their favorite hiding spots are around your bedding, so they can feed.
 Bed bugs are nocturnal creatures and typically feed at night when people are asleep.

 How Can I Identify a Bed Bug Infestation?